Global Signal Exchange – Sharing Cross-Sector Data Worldwide | Global Anti-Scam Summit London 2025

 Emily Taylor of DNS Research Federation myth-busted the notion that privacy laws obstruct fraud prevention.
 Instead, she emphasised how privacy and data sharing can co-exist within legal frameworks, with appropriate controls and clear governance.

 Lucien Taylor followed with a technical walkthrough of the GSE’s capabilities, including real-time threat ingestion, league tables, and feedback mechanisms.
+He noted that the GSE now ingests up to one million new threat signals daily, with a growing partner base and over 135 million signals shared to date.
 He stressed the importance of data quality, velocity, and shared intelligence in stopping scams faster and more effectively.

 The panel discussion brought in perspectives from Meta, Spamhaus, the UK Home Office, the American Bankers Association, 5OH Consulting, and others.
 Speakers underscored the need for industry-wide participation, creative use cases, and brave leadership to tackle cross-border fraud threats.
 The workshop ended with a call to action: “It takes a network to defeat a network.”